 This book is a collection of essays about the personal journey of accompanying my two children on their life learning path.
 It’s also about looking closely at my own formal education through a deschooling lens, confronting doubts, and embracing the joys and challenges of stepping outside the status quo.
 Woven throughout are threads of peaceful parenting, living with our sacred earth in mind, taking risks, redefining success and failure, and embracing vulnerability.

 “Self-directed learning is a personalized and ever-evolving philosophy, a way of life, and an outlook that extends far beyond the notion of “education.”
 The beauty and, indeed, the essence of such a philosophy, is that all children are unique individuals who have the innate capacity (and I believe with all my heart, the intrinsic right) to learn according to their personal desires, talents, and interests without the imposed structures we typically associate with learning.”

 “Everything I Thought I Knew” is dedicated to any parent or care giver who longs to give children the freedom to live and learn outside the constraints of institutionalized instruction and to trust in themselves to be a gentle guide.

 For more information or to request a review copy, please contact: email@example.com

-To obtain a digital or print copy, follow the link below or click on the book icon to the right of the blog home page:
+CLICK HERE TO OBATIN A COPY or click on the book icon to the right of the blog home page.